Tipton: History

 Tipton Tavern was rebuilt in the 1950s and became the Hallbridge Arms during the 1990s and, more recently, the Pearl Girl, the world's first licensed pearl bar.
 It closed in 2016 and has since been converted into a day nursery for young children.

 The last major council housing development by Tipton council was the Glebefields Estate part of Ocker Hill and not Princes End as many suggest, due to Princes End not being part of Tipton at this time, and built during the first half of the 1960s.
 A stretch of the Wednesbury Oak Loop Canal was filled in to make way for it.
 The last major private housing development to be built in the Municipal Borough of Tipton was the Foxyards Estate, on land straddling the borders with Dudley and Coseley, in the mid 1960s.

-Until 1966, the town had its own council.
-The urban district council of Tipton was formed in 1894 contained only the civil parish of Tipton, then received Municipal Borough status in 1938.
-The headquarters were originally based in a 19th-century building on Owen Street until 1935 when it relocated to the former Bean offices site on Sedgley Road West, straddling the border with Coseley.
-The council remained at that site for the next 31 years, until the dissolution of the borough council.
-On 1 April 1966 the district was abolished and the bulk of the Tipton borough was absorbed into an expanded County Borough of West Bromwich, although a fragment of the town near the border with Coseley (including the former council offices and the bulk of the new Foxyards housing estate) was absorbed into the County Borough of Dudley and most of the Tividale area became part of the new County Borough of Warley.
-In this reorganisation, the township of Tipton was expanded around Princes End to take over a section of the former Coseley urban district.
-The parish was also abolished on 1 April 1966 and merged with West Bromwich and Dudley, part also went to form Warley.
-In 1961 the parish had a population of 38,100.
-The headquarters building was later taken over by Dudley College, who retained it until 1993.
-It has since been occupied by businesses and training scheme providers.